quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

 to map {class}`quantify_scheduler.operations.operation.Operation`s, which act on qubits, onto physical properties of the instrument.

-The Zurich Instruments hardware configuration file is divided in four main sections.
+The Zurich Instruments hardware configuration file is divided into four main sections.

 1\.
 The `backend` property defines the python method which will be executed by {meth}`~quantify_scheduler.backends.graph_compilation.QuantifyCompiler.compile` in order to compile the backend.

-2. The `local_oscillators` property is a list of dicts which describe the available local oscillators in the hardware setup.
-An example entry are as follows:
+2. The `local_oscillators` property is a list of dicts that describe the available local oscillators in the hardware setup.
+An example entry is as follows:

 ```{code-block} json
 :linenos: true